leancodepl/corelibrary/docs/guides/0X_v8_migration_guide.md

 ### Deeper ASP.NET Core integration

-Our custom pipelines were removed, now all the CQRS execution is tied to ASP.NET Core request handling.
+Our custom pipelines were removed, now all the CQRS execution is tied to the ASP.NET Core request handling.
 All the pipeline elements(e.g. security/validation were rewritten to be ASP.NET middlewares).
 In-proc `ICommandExecutor`/`IQueryExecutor`/`IOperationExecutor` interfaces were removed, the only way to invoke CQRS is via HTTP.

 Previous projects: `LeanCode.Pipelines`, `LeanCode.Pipelines.Autofac`, `LeanCode.CQRS.Default` were replaced by `LeanCode.CQRS.AspNetCore`.